YidanSunResearchLab/SnakeAltPromoter/docs/Snakealtpromoter.md

 ## Notes
 - FASTQ Naming: Files should be named {sample}_R1.fastq.gz and {sample}_R2.fastq.gz.
 - Downsampling: Use --downsample_size for uniform sample comparison.
-- Pipeline Selection: Choose All to run all tools, or specify a single tool (e.g., Maps) for targeted analysis.
+- Pipeline Selection: Choose All to run all tools, or specify a single tool (e.g., ProActiv, Salmon or DEXSeq) for targeted analysis.
-- Custom Parameters: Use --hicpro_params, --hichipper_params, or --hicdc_params to pass tool-specific options.
 - Differential Analysis: Provide --samples_comparison for pairwise sample comparisons (if implemented).
-Provide --reference_condition for reference condition used by proActiv.
+Provide --test_condition for reference condition used by proActiv.
 Provide --method for the method used for differential analysis.